InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 as well.

-During the winter of 1977, the Superintendent and one Captain position were reclassified as \"Fire and Training Specialists\".
+During the winter of 1977, the Superintendent and one Captain position were reclassified as "Fire and Training Specialists".
 The reclassification increased the grade structure of the crew superintendent to a GS-462-9, and one Captain to a GS-462-7.
 The second Captain remained a GS-462-6.